Context and objectives

 The proof-of-concept study focuses on the development of a garden monitor.
 Both airborne and spaceborne existing remote sensing technologies will be combined and its potential to locate and characterise garden and garden complexes will be explored.

 Expected scientific results

 - the location and size of gardens;

-- a methodology to map different garden components, e.g. calculation of area of and ratio’s between different garden cover components (trees, grass, low green, sealed surface, and water);
+- different garden components, e.g. calculation of area of and ratio’s between different garden cover components (trees, grass, low green, sealed surface, and water);

-- a methodology to map the location and size of gardens derived from Pléiades/Sentinel2;
+- the location and size of gardens derived from Pléiades/Sentinel2;

-- a methodology to map different garden components, e.g. calculation of area of and ratio’s between different garden cover components (trees, grass, low green, sealed surface, and water) derived from Pléiades/Sentinel2.
+- different garden components, e.g. calculation of area of and ratio’s between different garden cover components (trees, grass, low green, sealed surface, and water) derived from Pléiades/Sentinel2.

 Expected products and services